 |Applicants Submitting SAT scores||80%|

-Let's take a closer look at to get a clearer idea of what Emmanuel College offers and if it sounds like the right college for you.
+Let's take a look at these factors to get a better sense of what Emmanuel College offers and if the college might be a good choice for you.

-It is slightly difficult to get into Emmanuel College.
-Emmanuel College admitted 53% of all applicants in 2021.
-Last year, 946 students applied to Emmanuel College and 499 were admitted.
+It is not difficult to get into Emmanuel College.
+The acceptance rate at Emmanuel College is 78%.
+Last year, 934 students applied to Emmanuel College and 727 were admitted.

-Graduates in the class of 2021 had an average of $24,028 in student loans per borrower.
+In 2020, students graduated with an average of $24,028 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Emmanuel College seems like a school you want to apply to, click the heart button to save it to your college list.